rvaiya/keyd/man.md

 ## Modifier Layers

-In addition to standard layers, keyd introduces the concept of 'modifier layers' to accomodate the common use case of remapping a subset of modifier keys.
+In addition to standard layers, keyd introduces the concept of 'modifier layers' to accommodate the common use case of remapping a subset of modifier keys.
 A modifier layer will behave as a set of modifiers in all instances except when a key is explicitly mapped within it and can be defined by creating a layer which inherits from a valid modifier set.

-E.G:
+E.G.:

 	capslock = layer(custom_control)